aristanetworks/anta/docs/faq.md

     In this command, ANTA NRFU is configured with several options.
 Notably, the `--timeout` parameter is set to 50 seconds (instead of the default 30 seconds) to allow extra time for API calls to complete.

+## `SSLV3_ALERT_HANDSHAKE_FAILURE` when connecting to EOS { .anta-toc-heading }

+??? question "`SSLV3_ALERT_HANDSHAKE_FAILURE` when connecting to EOS"

+    Python 3.10 changed its default TLS cipher suites.
+These defaults have no cipher in common with the default eAPI HTTPS ciphers on some older EOS releases, so EOS rejects the TLS Client Hello with an `SSLV3_ALERT_HANDSHAKE_FAILURE` alert.

+    The preferred solution is to upgrade to EOS 4.30.2 or later, or configure eAPI with a server-side SSL profile and stronger cipher suites.
+See the [Arista Community article](https://arista.my.site.com/AristaCommunity/s/article/Python-3-10-and-SSLV3-ALERT-HANDSHAKE-FAILURE-error) for the EOS certificate and SSL profile configuration.

+    If the server-side configuration cannot be changed, configure ANTA with the legacy EOS cipher list:

+    ```bash
+    export ANTA_SSL_CIPHERS="AES256-SHA:DHE-RSA-AES256-SHA:AES128-SHA:DHE-RSA-AES128-SHA"
+    ```

+    This environment variable applies to all HTTPS devices that do not define explicit `ssl_params`.
+For mixed inventories, scope the workaround to an older device, network or range:

+    ```yaml
+    anta_inventory:
+      hosts:
+        - host: 192.0.2.10
+          ssl_params:
+            ciphers: "AES256-SHA:DHE-RSA-AES256-SHA:AES128-SHA:DHE-RSA-AES128-SHA"
+    ```

+    !!! warning
+        Legacy cipher suites provide weaker security than the server-side solution.
+Python's `SSLContext.set_ciphers()` does not configure TLS 1.3 cipher suites, and local OpenSSL security policies can still reject legacy algorithms.

+    By default, ANTA does not verify eAPI HTTPS certificates or hostnames.
+Per-device verification can be enabled with `verify: true` and `check_hostname: true` under `ssl_params`.
+HTTP authentication (`use_session_auth`) and the SSH-only `insecure` option are independent from TLS configuration.

 ## `Session cookie expired` errors when using session-based authentication { .anta-toc-heading }

 ??? question "`Session cookie expired` errors when using session-based authentication"